-There are six metrics being published at this stage with additional metrics being added during the remainder of 2022.
+There are six metrics being published at this stage.
 These figures are operational and subject to change.

 1. Data Quality Incident Creation.
 The incident creation process, as outlined in the Crime Recording Document, published here, summarises the process for the recording of Crime Incidents.
 The organisational goal is for the Garda Information Services Centre (GISC) to create > 95% of Crime Incidents.
 The below metrics outline the % and numbers of Crime Incidents created at GISC versus locally at Garda stations by Garda Members.
 Note this figure includes the update to the CAD skeleton Incident.
 The Crime Counting Rules are not applied to these figures.